 If you’re a dog guardian, you may be aware that arthritis becomes a problem for many of our canine companions as they mature.
 In fact, 20% or one in five dogs over a year of age will develop degenerative joint disease (DJD).
-And the number jumps to four out of five for certain large breeds – 80% is a big number.
+Moreover, the number jumps to four out of five for certain large breeds – 80% is a big number.
 But don’t worry – there is a new way to repair animal joints, you can even call it at natural arthritis treatment.

 The gradual, persistent degeneration of cartilage characteristic of osteoarthritis (OA) can affect one or multiple joints and causes decreased mobility, and often, debilitating pain.